Every US state’s best value for money restaurant

 South Dakota: 22Ten, Sioux Falls

-The perfect place to go if you're in the mood for good food and delicious cocktails, 22Ten has bucketfuls of both.
+The perfect place to go if you're in the mood for good food and delicious drinks, 22Ten has bucketfuls of both.
 The Sioux Falls restaurant welcomes diners to a modern yet casual space, and serves an eclectic array of dishes – think sharing plates like chili shrimp, burgers, and steak with potato pierogi.
-All mains are under $20, and happy hour sees discounts on shareables, sliders, and drinks every day.
+Mains range from $16 - $27, and happy hour sees discounts on shareables, sliders, and drinks every day.

 Tennessee: City House, Nashville